elejeune11/FM-Track/README.md

 sudo python setup.py install
 ```

-Once running this command, you may delete the downloaded folder if you wish.
-The folder has now been copied into the proper Anaconda environment location.
+Once running this command, you may delete the downloaded folder if you wish, however we strongly recommend keeping the examples folder in an easily accessible location.
+The source code folder (located in FM-Track-master/fmtrack) has now been copied into the proper Anaconda environment location.
+In other words, changing the source code will only affect the execution of scripts implementing FM-Track if you change the code now located in the Anaconda environment folder.

 ## Testing and Usage